dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/arrow-pandas.md

 def orders(ordered_at = dlt.sources.incremental('ordered_at'))
     # Get dataframe/arrow table from somewhere
     # If your database supports it, you can use the last_value to filter data at the source.
-    # Otherwise it will be filtered automatically after loading the data.
+    # Otherwise, it will be filtered automatically after loading the data.
     df = get_orders(since=ordered_at.last_value)
     yield df